Board of Directors

 Nominating and Corporate Governance Committee

-for independence under the rules of the New York Stock Exchange.
+independence under the rules of the New York Stock Exchange.
 The nominating and corporate governance committee

 determines selection criteria and appointment procedures for members of our board of directors, periodically